 The priority order of the MMMEs has been defined by applying the already discussed algorithm (see Table 1).

-In steps 1-4 the Problem domain part of the core MMM (shown in Figure 4) is selected, then the three lists are created.
-In step 4, by analyzing the core MMM it is possible to find out that Capacity complies with the condition 5.a of the algorithm and it has only one relationship with the other elements; therefore priority p=1 is assigned to Capacity, and the element is introduced in the first list (List_element1 = (Capacity, 1)).
-Then this element is removed from the core MMM and finally p incremented.
+In steps 1-4 we select the Problem domain part of the core MMM (shown in Figure 4), and we create the three lists.

+In step 4, by analyzing the core MMM we see that Capacity complies to condition 5.a of the algorithm and it has only one relationship with the other elements; therefore we assign p=1 to Capacity, we introduce it in the first list (List\element1 = (Capacity, 1)), we remove this element from the core MMM and finally we increment p.

-Since the metamodel is not empty, we continue the loop described by step 5 of the algorithm and we find that the following elements have only two relationships with the other elements of the metamodel and they also satisfies the condition at step 5.a: Functional Requirement, Concept, Predicate and Action (that are specializations of the abstract concept Ontology Element), and Scenario.
+Since the metamodel is not empty, we continue the loop reported at step 5 and we find that the following elements have only two relationships with the remaining part of the metamodel and they also satisfies the condition at step 5.a: Functional Requirement, Concept, Predicate and Action (that are specializations of the abstract concept Ontology Element), and Scenario.
 As already done for Capacity, these elements are now introduced in the first list, removed from the core metamodel and the priority p is incremented.

-At the end of the core MMM analysis and the application of steps 5 and 6, the configuration of the lists is:
+At the end of the core MMM analysis and the application of steps 5 and 6, we have the following situation:

-- List_elements1 = (Capacity, 1), (Func.
-Req., 2), (Concept, 2), (Predicate, 2), (Action, 2), (Scenario, 2), (Ontology,3), (Role, 4) - List_elements2 = (Organization), (Interaction) - List_elements3 = NULL.
+• List\elements1 = (Capacity, 1), (Func.
+Req., 2), (Concept, 2), (Predicate, 2),

+(Action, 2), (Scenario, 2), (Ontology,3), (Role, 4)

+- List\elements2 = (Organization), (Interaction) - List\elements3 =NULL.

-Organization and Iteration have been introduced in List_elements2 because we have no fragment in our repository for instantiating them; in the following subsection it will be explained how they are managed.
-List_elements1 and List_elements2 cover all the elements of the Problem domain and the choice done fully reflects the ASPECS design process requirements.
+As regard List\elements2, we introduced Organization and Iteration in it since we have not available fragments in our repository for instantiating them; in the following subsection it will be explained how they are managed.
+List\elements1 and List\elements2 cover all the elements of the Problem domain and the choice done reflects the ASPECS design process requirements.

-We similarly obtained a priority order list for the MMMEs of the following domains (Agency and Solution).
-This part of the case study is omitted because of space concerns.
+Similarly we obtained a priority order list for the MMMEs of the following domains (Agency and Solution).
+This part of the case study application is omitted because of space concerns.